SilentWood: Private Inference Over Gradient-Boosting Decision Forests: Open Science

 One important benefit of RLWE-family schemes is that their homomorphic addition and multiplication support efficient SIMD operations over the underlying plaintext vector.
-Upon addition or multiplication of two RLWE ciphertexts, the underlying vectors in the ciphertexts are added or multiplied element-wise all at once.
+Upon addition or multiplication of two RLWE ciphertexts, the underlying vectors in the ciphertexts are added or multiplied element-wise, all at once.
 The same is true for cipher-plaintext computation: the encrypted vector in the RLWE ciphertext and the encoded vector in the RLWE plaintext are added or multiplied element-wise.

-In RLWE-family schemes, the typical dimension size of plaintext vectors is $2^{13}$, $2^{14}$, or $2^{15}$, which is essentially the parallelism level of SIMD.
+In RLWE-family schemes, the typical dimension sizes of plaintext vectors are $2^{13}$, $2^{14}$, or $2^{15}$, which essentially represent the level of parallelism in SIMD.

-In this paper, we use the above eight FHE operations as black boxes to homomorphically compute the inference result of gradient boosting models.
+In this paper, we use the nine aforementioned FHE operations as black boxes to homomorphically compute the inference results of gradient boosting models.